levitte/openssl-web/docs/OpenSSL300Design.md

     Key validation - public key, private key and key-pair checks that conform to the standard have been added to
 	[PR #6652](https://github.com/openssl/openssl/pull/6652).
-*   DH Key generation - This could possibly be broken up so that it matches the standard steps.
-It is currently a fairly complex monolithic function that is also used for validation.
 *   DH key validation checks need to be checked that they match the standard.
 *   EC key validation matches the standards checks.